 Following are the various limitations of the seed capital for new business entities:

-- Costly Affair Due to High-Risk Involvement: Since startups involve a high risk of failure and loss, the investors provide funds at a high rate of interest or in exchange for a major business share.
+Costly Affair Due to High-Risk Involvement: Since startups involve a high risk of failure and loss, the investors provide funds at a high rate of interest or in exchange for a significant business share.

-- Sometimes Investors Lack Expertise: In the practice of creating a diversified portfolio, the investors sometimes put their money in the business which they lack knowledge of, thus increasing the risk of loss.
+Sometimes Investors Lack Expertise: In the practice of creating a diversified portfolio, the investors sometimes put their money in less-known business, thus increasing the risk of loss.

-However, if the budding entrepreneur wisely decides and acquires fund from a suitable source in the appropriate proportion with a planned repayment strategy can make the best utilization of such funds for the business growth and development.
+However, if the budding entrepreneur wisely decides and acquires fund from a suitable source in the appropriate proportion with a planned repayment strategy; it can make the best utilization of such funds for the business growth and development.